Immerse yourself in hands-on experiences that will prepare you for the exciting science- or technology-related career you’ve always wanted.

 Central Michigan University is making a name for itself as a nationwide leader in Great Lakes research.

-CMU has identified research on the Great Lakes ecosystems as an area of strength and has committed to establishing the
+CMU has identified research on the Great Lakes ecosystems as an area of strength and has established the

 Institute for Great Lakes Research to study the sustainability and management of the world's largest supply of surface fresh water.

-Students and faculty are now able to increase their scientific research on the Great Lakes thanks to the purchase of a 40-foot vessel, the RV Chippewa, in June 2013 by the CMU College of Science and Technology.
+Students and faculty have increased their scientific research on the Great Lakes thanks to the purchase of a 40-foot vessel, the RV Chippewa, in June 2013 by the CMU College of Science and Technology.

-The vessel will help further the work of the Institute for Great Lakes Research, which recently received a $10 million federal grant from the U.S. Environmental Protection Agency to conduct Great Lakes wetlands preservation research alongside a team from nine other universities and three government agencies
+The vessel helps further the work of the Institute for Great Lakes Research, which recently received a $10 million federal grant from the U.S. Environmental Protection Agency to conduct Great Lakes wetlands preservation research alongside a team from nine other universities and three government agencies